Using data from our latest annual broker review which tested more than a dozen different online brokers

 Next, investors want to make sure they can trade the investment vehicle they want.
 Fidelity Investments and Capital One Investing provide clients with Stock Trading, Options Trading and Mutual Funds.
 As far as mutual funds go, Capital One Investing trails Fidelity Investments by 11,356 total mutual funds, with Fidelity Investments offering 12505 and Capital One Investing offering 1149.
 And, commission free ETFs deserve a comparison, Fidelity Investments offers 91 commission free ETFs versus Capital One Investing's total of 0.

-Last but not least, by breaking down important features that each broker offers, we can really help to separate the two brokers.
-Fidelity Investments nor ShareBuilder has virtual trading.
-For mobile trading, Both Fidelity Investments and ShareBuilder offer clients access to an iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at ShareBuilder while clients at Fidelity Investments can have Checking Accounts, Savings Accounts, Debit Cards and Credit Cards.
-On the whole, when it comes to tools, research, and trading on the go, Fidelity Investments finished with awards for Best in Class Platforms & Tools, Best in Class Research and Best in Class Mobile Trading in 2014, while ShareBuilder came up with none of these.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Fidelity Investments has virtual trading, Capital One Investing doesn't.
+For mobile trading, Fidelity Investments along with Capital One Investing both support the iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Capital One Investing while Fidelity Investments offers Checking Accounts, Savings Accounts, Debit Cards and Credit Cards.
+All factors considered, when it comes to platform tools, research, and mobile trading, Fidelity Investments finished with awards Best in Class - Platforms & Tools and Best in Class - Mobile Trading, while Capital One Investing came up with none of these.

-Overall, Fidelity Investments comes out on top with 4.50 stars over ShareBuilder's 4.00 stars.
+Overall, Fidelity Investments comes out on top with 5.00 stars over Capital One Investing's 3.50 stars.